 Determined just prior to or at the commencement of the PCI (the guide-wire leaving the catheter).
-These patients have hypotension and low cardiac output.
+These patients have hypotension or low cardiac index.
 The administration of pharmacological or mechanical support MUST be documented in the patient's medical record.
 For purposes of reporting, the PCI does not constitute the mechanical support.